 Help to Buy: Shared Ownership

-With this scheme you can buy as little as 25% or as much as 75% of a home and pay rent on the rest.
+With this scheme you can buy as little as 25% or as much as 75% of a new or existing home and pay rent on the rest.
 For your part of the property you will need to use a mortgage or savings to buy your share.

 Help to Buy: Equity Loan